emer/emergent/decoder/README.md

 A learning rate of about 0.05 works well for large layers, and 0.1 can be used for smaller, less complex cases.

-# Sigmoid
+# Linear

-The `Sigmoid` decoder is the best choice for factorial, independent categories where any number of them might be active at a time.
+The `Linear` decoder is the best choice for factorial, independent categories where any number of them might be active at a time.
 It learns using the delta rule for each output unit.
 Uses the same API as above, except Decode takes a full slice of target values for each category output, and the results are found in the `Units[i].Act` variable, which can be returned into a slice using the `Output` method.

 # Vote